faybauder/portfolio-landing-page/README.md

 ## License

-_{Please contact me at fay.bauder@gmail.com if you run into any issues or have any questions}_
+_Please contact me at fay.bauder@gmail.com if you run into any issues or have any questions_

 MIT License